Tampa Hit and Run Accident Lawyer

 Having insurance is one thing, but making a claim is a completely different ballgame.
 That’s because insurance companies are known for giving personal injury victims a hard time and pressuring them into accepting minimal compensation.
 In an effort to pay you out as little as possible, the insurance company may question the severity of your injuries or claim you have a pre-existing condition.

-Get the help you need with an experienced lawyer
+Get the help you need with an experienced hit and run lawyer